GlobalMood: A cross-cultural benchmark for music emotion recognition: Method

 \subsection{Participants}

 We recruited two independent sets of participants across the two stages of our data collection: \textbf{Stage 1} for emotion term elicitation (N = 778; see Section~\ref{subsec:step}) and \textbf{Stage 2} for subsequent ratings on top 20 terms (N = 1,741; see Section~\ref{subsec:annotation}).
 Participants had to be at least 18 years old, reside in the target country, and speak the target language as their primary language.
 Participants from the US were recruited through Prolific, while participants from the other four countries (France, Mexico, S. Korea, and Egypt) were recruited through the CINT platform.
 All participants provided informed consent under an approved protocol (see Section~\ref{sec:ethics}).
-Participants were instructed to wear headphones and take part in the study in a quiet environment.
-They had to pass a headphone screening task~\cite{milne2021} and a language proficiency test~\cite{vanrijn2023around} before being eligible for the main experimental task.
-Experiments were conducted in each participant's native language (English, French, Spanish, Korean, and Egyptian Arabic), instructions translated using GPT-4o.
-The repository accompanying this paper will include full task instructions and code to replicate all human experiments using the \textit{PsyNet} framework~\cite{harrison2020gibbs}.
+Participants were instructed to wear headphones and had to pass a headphone screening task~\cite{milne2021}, and a language proficiency test~\cite{vanrijn2023around} before being eligible for the main experimental task.
+Experiments were conducted in each participant's native language (English, French, Spanish, Korean, and Egyptian Arabic), with instructions translated using GPT-4o.
+Code to replicate the experiment through the \textit{PsyNet} framework~\cite{harrison2020gibbs} and all data are available at \url{https://github.com/harin-git/GlobalMood}